adorahtho/readme-generator/README.md

 # readme-generator

-The readme generator is a command-line application that helps save time when creating a new project.
+The readme generator is a command-line application that generates a readme file to help save time when working on a new project.

 ## Technologies Used